cakephp/docs/en/development/dispatch-filters.rst

 features that all applications are likely to need.
 The built-in filters are:

-* ``AssetFilter`` checks whether the request is referring to a theme or plugin asset file, such as a CSS, JavaScript or image stored on either a plugin's webroot folder or the corresponding one for a Theme.
+* ``AssetFilter`` checks whether the request is referring to a theme or plugin asset file, such as a CSS, JavaScript or image file stored in either a plugin's webroot folder or the corresponding one for a Theme.
 It will serve the file accordingly if found, stopping the rest of the dispatching cycle.
 * ``CacheFilter`` when ``Cache.check`` config variable is enabled, will check if the